True Self-Supervised Novel View Synthesis is Transferable: Related Work

-\paragraph{Unsupervised Geometry-Free Latent Pose Methods.} A small number of methods have attempted to solve the unposed novel view synthesis problem without relying on external 3D oracles and using as little 3D inductive bias as possible, tackling NVS as a pure deep learning problem.
+While several works have addressed unposed novel view synthesis via explicit 3D modeling~\citep{bian2022nopenerf,levy2024melon,ye2024noposplat,wang2025recollection,kang2025selfsplat,huang2025no}, only a small number of methods have attempted to solve the unposed novel view synthesis problem without relying on external 3D oracles and using as little 3D inductive bias as possible, tackling NVS as a pure deep learning problem.
 In this case, a pose estimation module predicts some form of camera poses that are used as conditioning inputs to a geometry-free renderer transformer.
 A key challenge is to prevent the pose estimator from communicating information about the target frames to the renderer.
-RayZer~\citep{jiang2025rayzer} attempts to accomplish this by parameterizing latent poses as rigid-body \SE{} transforms.
-While renders are high quality, we show that RayZer has a significant limitation: The same set of predicted poses renders \emph{different} camera trajectories in different 3D scenes, i.e., camera poses do not \emph{transfer} between scenes.
+RayZer~\citep{jiang2025rayzer} and Less3Depend~\citep{wang2025less} attempt to accomplish this by parameterizing latent poses as rigid-body \SE{} transforms.
+While renders are high quality, we show that this approach has a significant limitation: The same set of predicted poses renders \emph{different} camera trajectories in different 3D scenes, i.e., camera poses do not \emph{transfer} between scenes.
 As we will see, this is the effect of the renderer performing \emph{interpolation} of context frames rather than true NVS.
 Closest to our work is RUST~\citep{sajjadi2023rust}, which attempts a fully geometry-free approach to novel view synthesis --- its promising results were an inspiration for the present method.
 RUST attempts to prevent cheating via an information bottleneck: the pose estimator receives only \emph{part} of the target view.
 However, RUST does not solve the transferability problem --- our proposed method is the first method to achieve geometry-free true NVS.
 Finally, we note that our approach shares similarities with recent work on latent action models~\citep{zhang2025latent, DBLP:journals/corr/abs-2503-18938, bruce2024geniegenerativeinteractiveenvironments, schmidt2024learningactactions}.
 While these models seek to extract transition latents describing a variety of ego-centric actions from adjacent video frames, we instead focus on the specific problem of recovering transferable camera pose representations.